BethField/take-meowt-client/README.md

 ## Installation

 - To run this repo, you need to have the latest version of node installed
 - This repo works in conjunction with the ` take-meowt-server ` repository.
+Find the take-meowt-server repository [here]( https://github.com/Khamarl/take-meowt-server)
 - Run ` npm i -D ` from the `take-meowt-server` repository to install all the necessary packages to run this application

 ## Development

 - This application can be run locally on `http:localhost:3000`.
-The routes o
 - To run the development server, `npm run dev ` must be run from the server, found in the `take-meowt-server` repository

+## Featured code

+## Known bugs

+## Key Takeaways